Jump toUpdate content

 .

-Deploying the cloud-controller-manager on the Cluster
+Deploying the cloud-controller-manager on the cluster

 To deploy the cloud-controller-manager

-the following information are required:
+the following information is required:

 - Your access key.